Surendar2005/BookMyShow/README.md

 npm start
 ```

-The backend will start on `http://localhost:5000` and connect to MongoDB.
-On first run, it will automatically seed the database with sample movies.
+The backend will start on `http://localhost:5000` and connect to MongoDB Atlas.
+Make sure you have configured your `.env` file with the MongoDB Atlas connection string.

 ### 2. Start the Frontend